redawg/containerreports/roles/osreport/README.md

 2 - Slack Token     # Optional if you want the template to send a link to the report when done 3 - Report-ssh keys # This was the custome creds to created earlier to allow for changing of creds to the Container host to update the report

+## Extra Vars
+<pre class="line-number language-yaml">---
-channel: '#Toweralerts'
+channel: '#Toweralerts'          # Optional if send Slack
-container_host: 172.16.1.10
+container_host: 172.16.1.10      # Should be the same target host as the inital setup
-home_dir: /var/lib/tmp
+home_dir: /var/lib/tmp           # Should match the inital setup
-report_user: ansibleacct
+report_user: ansibleacct         # Should match the intial setup
+target_port: 8081                # Should match the intial setup
-slackuser: Ansible Controller
+slackuser: Ansible Controller    # Optional whatever name you want the message to show up as
-target_port: 8081
+</code></pre>